RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 * Google Translate, available for iOS and Android.
 This tool rocks.
 I had several conversations with people speaking Mandarin where we both ran Google translate on our phones in order to communicate.
 * [ShaoLan Hsueh](https://www.youtube.com/watch?v=troxvPRmZm8) gave a TED talk on the most frequently used Chinese characters, and how to recognize them.
 She created a course called Chineasy to teach her techniques.

-Astute readers will note that Google's tools are blocked by the Great Firewall, and you'll need a VPN to use them.
+Astute readers will note that Google's tools are blocked by the Great Firewall.
+You will need a VPN to use them.

 ### Bonus: Visit Hong Kong